$4.99 the New Premium App Price Point?

 Before the app store launched, no one knew what price point would gain traction as the main price point for premium apps.
 Pretty quickly that price point settled at $9.99 with the announcement that Super Monkey Ball would launch at $9.99 and many other apps following suit.
 Since then we have seen the average price for apps continue to fall and recently we may have seem some of the most vocal advocates of that price point have recently lowered their prices and seem to be settling in at $3.99/$4.99 now.

-As David points out, apps are not measured for their value, they are measured against other apps.
+As David points out, apps are not measured for their value—they’re measured against cheaper or demo-based alternatives.
 With so many apps launching or quickly dropping in price now, a $10 app is a really hard sell.
 To quote from user reviews from Davids article:

 “This is the best app I’ve purchased by far… the only down fall is the $10 purchase price.
 I highly recommend this app…”